I have been working with and hiring developers in many companies over the past 15 years. I can shed some light on this question.

 How Will I Know if a Programmer is Good?

-This might be a tricky question to answer if you are not a programmer, but I can give you some helpful insights into what to look for and think about during the search process and after you have hired them during the first few months of work.
+Knowing if a programmer is good or not might be a tricky question to answer if you are not a programmer, but I can give you some helpful insights into what to look for and think about during the search process and after you have hired them during the first few months of work.

-Many programmers try to look at the logical flow and for simple common mistakes that new programmers make.
+Many programmers try to look at the logical flow and common mistakes that new programmers make.
 When evaluating a programmer to hire, my goal is simple, “did they write better code than I would have written trying to do the same thing?”
 I always want someone better at the task than I am.

 - How smooth is the communication